Carello Lighting

 Carello Lighting is an automotive lighting brand, and a former Italian independent company.

+The company made automotive lights, and Windscreen wipers.

 History

 The foundation of the original company was in Turin in 1876.
 Carello S.p.A. (a joint-stock company) was formed in 1912.

 Massimo Carello became Managing Director of the Carello Group in 1980, great-grandson of the founder.
 The company was also known as Fausto Carello.

 Carello Lighting plc (02137398) was founded in the UK.
 Magneti Marelli bought Carello in 1998.